-The Abstraction Incentive Mechanism (AIM) has the objective of encouraging water companies to reduce the environmental impact of abstracting water at environmentally sensitive sites in low flow periods (i.e. droughts).
+objective of encouraging The Abstraction Incentive Mechanism (AIM) has the water companies to reduce the environmental impact of abstracting water at environmentally sensitive sites in low flow periods (i.e. droughts).
 The purpose of this document is to set out the methodology and assumptions used to calculate the AIM triggers and baseline abstraction values.
-Furthermore, actual abstraction data from the AIM sources for the financial year 2019-20 are shown in this report, in order to track performance and validate the AIM triggers selected.
-Affinity Water have put forward a total of 23 groundwater sources to be included in AIM, which have been deemed as potentially environmentally sensitive by previous studies.
-AIM has come in force in reputational form since the 1st April 2016.
+Furthermore, actual abstraction data from the AIM sources for the financial year 2020-21 are shown in this report, in order to track performance and validate the AIM triggers selected.
+In 2016 when AIM came into force in reputational form, we put forward a total of 23 groundwater sources to be included in AIM, which have been deemed as potentially environmentally sensitive by previous studies.
 Seven sources have been subject to sustainability reductions since 2016, with the deployable output (DO) at three of these sites being reduced to zero MI/d.
 These three sources have been omitted from the AIM assessment, in addition to the CHAL source, which has been deemed to be 'not environmentally sensitive', following discussion with the Environment Agency.
-This leaves a total of 19 sources that have been assessed for AIM in this report.
+This leaves a total of 19 sources that have been assessed for AIM in this report and will be reported on for the remainder of AMP7.